Marlon's profile picture

 Overview

-Voto Radar is a SaaS platform built to make electoral research accessible in a market where traditional polls often come with prohibitive costs.
-Voters participate for free through a questionnaire inspired by classic political surveys, providing non-sensitive information — gender, age, income range — and indicating who they would and would never vote for as mayor and councilor.
+Voto Radar was built to fill a real gap: traditional electoral polling costs what most candidates can't afford.
+The platform flips the model — voters participate for free through a questionnaire inspired by classic political surveys, providing non-sensitive information and indicating who they would and would never vote for.
 Each city runs its own research cycle with the full list of registered candidates by office.

-With the collected data, pre-registered candidates purchase access through the Asaas payment gateway and enter an exclusive dashboard showing only their own campaign data: approval and rejection rates by neighborhood, voter trends, and strategic insights to guide campaign decisions.
-The stack combines Next.js, TypeScript, and PostgreSQL via Supabase, with Prisma as the ORM, shadcn/ui for the dashboard, and Motion.js for animations.
+With the collected data, pre-registered candidates purchase access and enter an exclusive dashboard showing only their own campaign data: approval and rejection rates by neighborhood, voter trends, and strategic insights to guide decisions.
+No candidate sees the competition's data.

 02